Skip to main content

 Where you live also significantly affects the cost of an MRI.
 “Government and private insurance pay rates for medical services, including MRIs, vary according to region,” Dr. Ellington says.

-According to research on commercially insured patients, moving to a region with 10% higher spending on health care leads to a 4.2% increase in your spending on individual medical care.
-The study concluded that 42% of the variation in healthcare spending was based on location.
+According to research on commercially insured patients, 42% of the variation in healthcare spending is based on location.

 Average MRI cost by city